BWW Writing Retreats 2017

 To make sure that all active BWW members have an equal chance of attending a retreat, if more people sign up than there are available spaces, participants will be selected through a lottery system.
 Here’s how it works:

-- Sign-up for all four retreats is open now.
+- Sign-up for remaining retreats is open now.

 - Sign-up will close two weeks before each retreat.